 We cannot guarantee that events can complete the certification process if the checklist is submitted less than 3 weeks in advance.
 The consultation meetings offered by our team of student volunteer Event Consultants can fill up several weeks in advance.
 We also ask to have this process started with enough time to give event planners a chance to incorporate suggested action points to increase the sustainability of their event.

 No, the service is offered freely to all members of the McGill community.

 Yes!
 We recognize that McGill has a wide range of events and that some of them will encounter more challenges than others.
 We encourage event planners to promote their certification as much as possible and aim for year-to-year improvements.
 Reporting your performance and raising awareness of the importance of the topics are the first and most important steps.

 Yes.
 We encourage everyone to get certified as a way to benchmark results for year on year improvements, but the consultants can also sit down with you to answer questions, provide recommendations, and point out useful resources.
 If this is your case, please send us an email at events.sustainability [at] mcgill.ca.

 Yes.
 The most unsustainable events are the ones that offer the greatest possibilities of improvements, and are definitely worth being discussed.
 Our consultants are not there to judge you, but to assist you in making your event more accessible, inclusive, and reduce its environmental footprint.

 If you think your event will be outstandingly sustainable, the certification might be a great way to highlight your efforts, benchmark your efforts, and keep aiming higher.
 We are also always open to learning more and would be happy to know which initiatives you have taken over the years.
 The certification may also be a great way encourage other connected events to get certified.

 Most likely.
 Events hosted by a McGill body can get certified.
-If you are unsure, please send us an email events.sustainability [at] mcgill.ca (at this address) so we can evaluate how we can best help you.
+If you are unsure, please send us an email at events.sustainability [at] mcgill.ca so we can evaluate how we can best help you.